ctmatthews/sglobbylink-discord.py/README.md

 # Support

 This bot can be used free of charge because I want to support the wider Fighting Game Community as much as possible.
 However, it takes time for me to update, maintain and support it.
-If you would like to help support my work, ecome a patron at:
+If you would like to help support my work, become a patron at:

 https://www.patreon.com/mrpeck